Loganrap5/singleplayer-quake/Research.md

 #### Castillo de san Marcos
-The inital idea came to me when I visited a fort in St Augustine Florida It's called Castillo de san Marcos, and is known for its unique star shape.
+The inital idea came to me when I visited a fort in St Augustine Florida called Castillo de san Marcos, and is known for its unique star shape.
 While not medieval, the fortress inspired me to implement something like this in a level.

 ![image](https://github.com/user-attachments/assets/913da8a7-1ede-4e91-931c-ea2468a6f87d)